 Resident Judy Lohr thanked Brown for his friendship, “Harold, my mentor, my friend, you will be missed.
 The village is a much better place to live and play in since you gave so much of your time in one capacity or another.”
 Lohr continued her remarks recognizing Brown’s service on school boards: “I was fortunate to succeed you on the District 227 board.
 You and your colleagues made us look good because of your foresight.
 I then gained more appreciation for your level-headedness while working on the Traffic and Safety Commission and the Non-Partisan Committee.
 I am glad that, although you are moving to Arizona, I will be able to see you when I am there visiting my extended family.
 We love you and will miss you.”

 Lohr was followed by resident Suzie Brown, who remembered Brown’s dedication to Park Forest, “You name it, Harold has done it for the Village of Park Forest.
 If he hasn’t done it, Rose Carol has.
-During his fifty plus years in Park Forest, Harold has given a tremendous amount of service for the betterment of the community.
-He has served as a Village Trustee for nearly two terms, and served fourteen years as a member or President of School Districts 163 and 227.
+During his fifty-plus years in Park Forest, Harold has given a tremendous amount of service for the betterment of the community.
+He has served as a Village Trustee for nearly two terms and served fourteen years as a member and President of School Districts 163 and 227.
 In addition, he has been President of the Park Forest Rotary Club and was one of the original mediation trainers.”

 Harold Brown announced his resignation last month, citing the recent deaths of his wife, Rose Carol, and daughter, Sheila.
 Both Harold and Rose Carol have both been recognized in the Park Forest Hall of Fame.
 Suzie Brown recognized his other honors, “In addition, he received the Cook County Medal of Honor for Volunteerism and the Park Forest Jaycee’s Distinguished Service Award.
 All of this was done while helping to raise five children, swim regularly in his pool, attend nearly every Park Forest function, and carry on his model airplane hobby.”